Links on Android Authority may earn us a commission. Learn more.

 - To reset an Echo Studio, press and hold the Volume Down and Microphone Off buttons for 20 seconds.
 You’ll know you’re successful when the light ring turns off and back on again.

 One of the natural advantages of smart speakers is the ability to link several together, whether because you want to hear something throughout your home or just like it loud.
 Making this happen is pretty simple.

 - Select the Devices tab at the bottom of the screen.

 - Tap the plus icon in the upper-right, then Combine speakers.

 - Tap Multi-room music, Home theater, or Stereo pair/subwoofer.
-Note that the latter two options depend on specific hardware — in fact, Home theater can only connect speakers to a Fire TV streamer.
+Note that the latter two options depend on specific hardware — in fact, Home theater can only connect speakers and subs to a Fire TV streamer.